starpeace-project/starpeace-client-website-assets/README.md

 ## Asset Tools
 ### Combine

-combine-manifest.js is executed with grunt ```combine``` target and provides logic to combine and optimize raw assets as well as generate description metadata to be used with game client
+combine-manifest.js is executed with ```npm run assets```` target and provides logic to combine and optimize raw assets as well as generate description metadata to be used with game client

 ## License